Aharna

 If the retrieval layer returns irrelevant documents, the model generates responses from the wrong context.
 A query about “data retention requirements” might retrieve marketing content about customer data instead of legal retention schedules, leading to completely inaccurate guidance.

-Pattern to avoid: Anthropic’s research agent demonstrates the solution, it plans, spins up worker agents to search, and uses an LLM judge for factual and citation accuracy scoring before final answers.
+Solution pattern: Anthropic’s research agent plans, spins up worker agents to search, and uses an LLM judge for factual and citation accuracy scoring before final answers.
 Multi-stage validation catches retrieval errors before they reach users.

 Context window limits create hard constraints